majdialali/NLP-models/README.md

   -Logistic Regresjon for identifying which language a word belongs to via its phonetic features (transcriptions)
     -training, predicting, evaluatiing, l Analysing of the model

-  -Secquence models for association words to their phonetic features
+  -Sequence models for association words to their phonetic features

     -Named Entity Recognition (=NER)

-    -Hidden Markov Model (HMM) associating Each word with a particular class, using so-called BIO annotation
+    -Hidden Markov Model (=HMM) associating Each word with a particular class, using so-called BIO annotation